Russian diplomat says prisoner swap with US remains possible - KTVZ

 Russian diplomat says prisoner swap with US remains possible

-MOSCOW (AP) — A senior Russian diplomat says that Russia and the United States have repeatedly come close to reaching agreement on a prisoner exchange and a deal remains possible before the year’s end.
-The Biden administration long has been trying to negotiate the release of WNBA star Brittney Griner and another American jailed in Russia, corporate security executive Paul Whelan, including through a possible prisoner swap with Moscow.
-Asked whether a swap is possible before the year’s end, Russia’s deputy foreign minister responded that “there always is a chance.”
-He reiterated Moscow’s call for the U.S. to discuss the issue discreetly and refrain from making public statements.
+MOSCOW (AP) — A senior Russian diplomat says Russia and the United States repeatedly came close to reaching agreement on a prisoner exchange and a deal remains possible before the year’s end.
+The Biden administration has been trying for months to negotiate the release of WNBA star Brittney Griner and another American jailed in Russia, Paul Whelan, Asked Tuesday whether a swap was possible before the end of the year, Russia’s deputy foreign minister responded that “there always is a chance.”
+He reiterated Moscow’s call for the U.S. to discuss the issue discreetly.
+Earlier this month, Griner began serving a nine-year sentence for drug possession at a penal colony about 350 kilometers (210 miles) east of Moscow.